How To Use Emojis on Android

 Luckily, it’s now 2017, and any Android phone on the market—from budget $99 phones all the way up to 2017 flagships like the Galaxy S8 or LG G6—are running Android 6.0 or 7.0, containing support for thousands of emojis on your platform, so using the twenty-first century emoticons shouldn’t be a problem no matter which phone you have.
 Unfortunately, not every phone uses the same keyboard by default—as mentioned above, some phone manufacturers, including Samsung and LG, use their own software keyboards on their devices—so we’ll be demoing our emoji on Google’s own keyboard for Android, Gboard, which ships on Nexus and Pixel devices, as well as all Motorola devices since 2013.
 If your phone doesn’t use Gboard as its primary keyboard, don’t fret—your keyboard probably has emoji support in a similar spot as the Google-made board.
 You can also make the switch to Gboard by downloading it for free from the Play Store here.

 Using emoji on Gboard is really easy to do.
 You’ll start by opening your texting or messaging app of choice, since most emoji is sent in messages to others.
 Once you’ve opened a new message, or a message thread you’re already communicating in, select the text input box like you normally would to send a text to someone else.
-Enter whatever text or words you want the message to read prior to your emoji usage; for example, if you wish to send the message “I love you,” followed by a heart emoji, you would start by typing “I love you” into the message box.
+Enter whatever text or words you want the message to read prior to your emoji usage; for example, if you wish to send the message “Hey there,” followed by the “smiling face” emoji, you would start by typing “Hey there” into the message box.

 Once you’ve inputted your message, you’ll want to select your corresponding emoji.
 The easiest way to do this is to tap the small emoji key in the bottom of your keyboard.
 It looks like a smiley face, and—at least on Gboard—loads a detailed and long list of every available emoji by category, as well as your most recently used emoji.
 What’s great about Gboard is the ability to search for a specific emoji, which is wonderful when there’s over 1000 emoji to pick from in Android 7.0.
 Simply tap the search bar above your emoji labeled “Search emoji” and tap the feeling or emotion you’re looking for into the box.
 For example, if you need to indicate love, typing “love” or “heart” will bring up plenty of options for you to choose from.
 More “advanced” or veteran emoji users might want to use the upside-down emoji to indicate sarcasm, or the smirking emoji to indicate smugness or flirtatiousness.
 Instead of sliding through pages and pages of content, you can simply type “upside down” or “smirk” into the box to find your correct emoji and emotion.